Sandeep0076/Rag-Chatbot/docs/README_CHAT_WITH_MULTIPLE_FILES.md

 ## Current Limitations

 1. **Visualization Support**
-   - Visualization generation is not currently supported for multi-file chat
+   - Visualization generation is supported for multi-file chat via the same `chart_config` response payload
-   - Visualization features will be disabled when multiple files are selected
+   - Note: For mixed file types (tabular + non-tabular), the system currently defaults to non-tabular mode

 2. **Mixed File Type Handling**
    - When mixing tabular and non-tabular files, the system defaults to non-tabular mode